mliszcz/msc-thesis/thesis/chapters/03-solution-overview.md

 **Considering of security aspects.**
-Each application, especially one that involves network communication, has to secure sensible data and prevent from unwanted access.
+Each application, especially one that involves network communication, has to secure sensible data against unwanted access.
 In case of TangoJS this is the job for the *Connector* and the corresponding backend server.
 For instance, mTango server may use the roles defined in the servlet container.
 It also integrates with TangoAccessControl.
 The authentication in the server is